 The morning air is of supreme quality.
 Take advantage of it by doing these George Jowett breathing exercises.
 While the video shows me in my basement (logistics), I do these 5-6 days per week out on my deck.
 The other advantage of these is that they open the chest.

 Breathing is life.
 Check out the Systema Breathing synopses I wrote up and start practicing.

 I interviewed Gene and Virginia, a couple in their 80’s who have done some amazing things, and they told me about their “Coffee with Christ.”
 Every morning they would read the Bible or something spiritual—and have coffee.
 They used decaf.

 It’s a great routine.
 Many mornings I read something by Emmet Fox from his Power Through Constructive Thinking book.
 This book is full of improved thought patterns and makes you aware of your negative ones.

-I usually meditate or contemplate my day while two cups of coffee brew (one for me and my wife).
-I like to do either a standing meditation I learned from Steve Cotter and a book called The Way of Energy, or a seated meditation I learned from a book called Keys to Higher Consciousness.
+I have two morning meditations I like.
+Either a standing meditation I learned from Steve Cotter and a book called The Way of Energy, or a seated meditation I learned from a book called Keys to Higher Consciousness.
 It’s called the Good Will Witness.
 The instructions are basic and available online here: https://www.yogaworld.org/enter/form_or_formless.htm

-To stay consistent, I create a spreadsheet which lists what I intend to do and how I intend to eat.
+If you need help staying consistent, create a spreadsheet that lists what you intend to do and how you intend to eat.
 This is just basic stuff, that’s simple to implement and helps keep you on track.
 Ideally you don’t need the spreadsheet long.
 Just the threat of having to do it is sometimes enough to get me on the right track.